 Chow Kit

 An emerging neighbourhood in KL is the Chow Kit area.
 I wouldn’t stay here if it’s your first time in KL, but I’m putting it here for regular visitors who would like to consider other areas.
-Chow Kit is in the central city area not from from KLCC.
+Chow Kit is in the central city area not far from KLCC.
 It’s been going through a regeneration of late, and it burst onto the international scene when it was featured by The New York Times in their list of 52 Places To Go In 2020.

 The first area to check is the area I call “Lower Chow Kit”.
 Sometimes the hotels here are classified as being in KLCC or the Golden Triangle.
 There is no set boundary, but they are technically in Chow Kit.